W3cubDocs

 /JavaScript

-The cause property indicates the specific original cause of an error.
+The cause data property of an Error instance indicates the specific original cause of the error.

 It is used when catching and re-throwing an error with a more-specific or useful error message in order to still have access to the original error.